erdos/erdos.match/README.md

    [?a ?b] (str ?a "/=" ?b))
 ```

+### for analyzing clojure code
-Also, checking for symbols and lists is possible.
+Checking for symbols and lists is possible.
 Please note the different syntax for lists and vectors.
 ```clojure
 (match a
    (if ?cond ?then ?else) (str "if-expression")